Fundamental impossibility of a superradiant neutrino laser

 \textbf{Description of the fermionic Dicke system}.
 We consider a system of $N$ atoms tightly localized in individual traps, and the whole system is much smaller than the wavelength $\lambda$ of the emission.
 We consider the case that the parent atom is a boson and the daughter a fermion, but the behavior is almost identical in the opposite case (see End Matter).
 Similar to many discussions of photonic superradiance, we assume the atoms to interact only by coupling to the same mode of the neutrino field and neglect other interactions between the atoms, analogous to neglecting dipole-dipole interactions in the photonic case~\cite{Gross_Haroche_review_1982,footnote1}.
-We use $b$, $f$, $\nu$ as the annihilation operators for the emitting parent, daughter and emitted neutrino, state $\ket{e}$ and $\ket{g}$ to represent a site occupied by the parent and daughter respectively.
+We use $b$, $f$, $\nu$ as the annihilation operators for the emitting parent, daughter and emitted neutrino, state $\ket{e}$ and $\ket{g}$ to represent a site occupied by the parent and daughter, respectively.
 The decay can be described by the operator $ \nu^{\dagger}f_i^{\dagger} b_i$ on site $i$ ($0\leq i\leq N-1$).
-As the neutrino leaves the system quickly and can be adiabatically eliminated (see End Matter), we can describe the effect of neutrino emissions by the on-site jump operators $c_i \equiv f_i^{\dagger} b_i$ which annihilates an excitation of the system by flipping one atom from the bosonic parent to the fermionic daughter state.
-We can verify that $c_i$ satisfy the anti-commutation relation for fermion operators: $\left\{c_i, c_j\right\}=0$ and $ \left\{c_i, c_j^{\dagger}\right\} =(f_i^\dagger f_i+b_i^\dagger b_i)\delta_{ij} = \delta_{ij}$.
+As the neutrino leaves the system quickly and can be adiabatically eliminated (see End Matter), we can describe the effect of neutrino emissions by the on-site jump operators $c_i \equiv f_i^{\dagger} b_i$ which annihilate an excitation of the system by flipping one atom from the bosonic parent to the fermionic daughter state.
+We can verify that $c_i$ satisfy the anti-commutation relation for fermion operators: $\left\{c_i, c_j\right\}=0$ and $ \left\{c_i, c_j^{\dagger}\right\} =\left(f_i^\dagger f_i+b_i^\dagger b_i\right)\delta_{ij} = \delta_{ij}$.
 In the last equality, we used the fact that there is always one atom per site.
 All atoms couple identically to the neutrino mode (since the system size $\ll \lambda$), so the neutrino emission occurs via the collective jump operator $L =\sqrt{N\Gamma_0}C$ with $C\equiv \sum_i c_i/\sqrt{N}$.
 For photonic emission, the definitions are analogous, but since the parent and daughter have the same statistics, $c_i$ on different sites commute, and $L$ is proportional to the lowering operator $S^-$ for the collective spin, which (via the Holstein–Primakoff transformation) approximates a bosonic annihilation operator.
+Note that for neutrino emission, the jump operator is \textit{not only} the isospin lowering operator $\tau^-$ as assumed in~\cite{neutrino_laser_jones_formaggio}, which would be analogous to the bosonic $S^-$ operator for photons.
+The correct jump operator is the product of the nuclear part $\tau^-$ with the lepton part (which is an electron annihilation operator), and is fermionic.